-Sessions must be booked in advance for a maximum of four people per booking (this does not include spectators, only those who will be using the splash pad).
-To book a session for next week, please use the link below:
+Gadebridge Splash Park is now open.
+Sessions must be booked in advance for a maximum of four children aged 12 and under per booking (adults accompanying children do not need to book).
+To book a session, please use the link below:

 Book a Splash Park session now

 You will need to show your booking confirmation email on entry.

 We have now increased the maximum number of children from 50 to 100 per two-hour sessions.
 To accommodate as many visitors as possible, the opening hours will run every day from:

 - 3pm - 5pm.

 There will be an hour break between each session to allow for essential cleaning to be carried out.

 The Splash Park will close for the season at 5pm on Sunday 3 October 2021.

 So everyone can enjoy the splash park, please familiarise yourself with the splash park rules: